njraladdin/captcha-ai-solver/project.md

 - implement concurrency options, done

+- solve captcha without having to go to captcha page : extra captcha prams, provide them to solver and produce token,

 - test with webshare proxy / test with proxy control mobile proxy

 - send request with captcha token instead of going to next page